Feedback on this page

 · When you walk in and close the door behind you thieves can’t just open the door and follow you in

-· If you go to bed at night and forget to throw the multi-point locks, a thief can force his way in by levering the door close to the latch or by putting a stick through the letter plate to knock down the internal handle (If you haven’t got a letter plate deflector).
+· If you go to bed at night and forget to throw the multi-point locks and lock them in place using a key (or possibly a thumbturn if you live in an apartment), a thief can force his way in by levering the door close to the latch or by putting a stick through the letter plate to knock down the internal handle (If you haven’t got a letter plate deflector).
 This is a very common method used by burglars at night and during the day - even when people are at home!

 If your multi-point locking door has a solid spindle it means that when you go outside and close the door you will not need a key to get back in.
 This is because if you push down the outside handle it will operate the latch bolt in the door.
 The handle on the inside of the door will also operate the latch bolt.
 If you live in a block of flats you are very likely to have this type of spindle so that you don’t accidentally lock yourself out, which could be extremely dangerous if, having investigated a possible fire, you need to retreat into your flat to escape the flames or dense smoke.
 (This is why the flat door will be fire resistant).